History of Pluto TV in Timeline

 July 1, 2019: Launch of Pluto TV Latino

-On July 1, 2019, Pluto TV launched a Spanish-language programming tier, Pluto TV Latino, consisting of eleven Spanish and Portuguese-language channels.
+On July 1, 2019, Pluto TV launched a Spanish-language programming tier, Pluto TV Latino, consisting initially of eleven Spanish and Portuguese-language channels.

-August 13, 2019: Viacom and CBS Corporation Announce Recombination
+August 13, 2019: Viacom and CBS Corporation Recombine

-September 2019: Availability on Mobile Platforms
+September 2019: Availability on mobile platforms

-November 13, 2019: Channels from CBS Added
+November 13, 2019: CBS channels added to Pluto TV

 January 2020: New Logo Unveiled

-In January 2020, Pluto TV unveiled a new logo at CES 2020.
+In January 2020, Pluto TV unveiled a new logo at CES 2020 and a redesign of its Apple iOS apps.

-February 3, 2020: Launch in Latin America Announced
+February 3, 2020: Launch in Latin America announced

-On February 3, 2020, ViacomCBS announced that Pluto TV would launch in Latin America at the end of March, offering 17 channels in Spanish and Portuguese.
+On February 3, 2020, ViacomCBS announced that Pluto TV would launch in Latin America at the end of March, offering 17 channels available in Spanish and Portuguese.

 February 20, 2020: ViacomCBS Estimates Pluto TV Viewership